Health: It’s a national responsibility.

-Six councils across WA’s Wheatbelt and Great Southern have united to call for urgent reform to how rural GP services are funded.
-Right now, local governments are being forced to cover the cost – but that’s not sustainable.
+Six councils across WA’s Wheatbelt and Great Southern have united to call for reform to how rural GP services are funded in thin markets.
+Right now, local governments are contributing annual rates income to attract and retain doctors – but that’s not sustainable.

-We’re asking for your support as we advocate for a fairer, long-term solution that ensures rural Australians can access essential healthcare – no matter their postcode.
+We’re asking for your support as we advocate for the Commonwealth to take responsibility for doctor attraction and retention that ensures rural Australians can access essential healthcare – no matter their postcode.

 Show your support

-Access to healthcare shouldn’t be a postcode lottery
+Access to primary healthcare shouldn’t be a local government responsibility

 In regional WA, some families drive up to 184km one way just to see a GP.
 With few doctors willing to move to remote communities, local councils have had no choice but to step in – paying over $1.47 million a year from ratepayer funds to keep basic medical services available.